-Governor Mark Dayton’s proposed budget for the next two years would invest the state’s $1 billion surplus in initiatives to improve our education system, and strengthen the middle class.
+Governor Mark Dayton’s proposed budget for the next two years would make bold new investments to improve our education system and strengthen the middle class.

 Improving Economy – Right now, Minnesota’s unemployment rate (3.6%) is the 5th-lowest in the nation, and the lowest it has been in nearly 14 years.
 Minnesota has added 222,000 new jobs over the last five years alone.

-More Funding for Every School – The Governor’s budget would invest $373 million in PreK-12 schools statewide, increasing the per-pupil funding formula to $5,948 by 2017.
-It would give local school districts the resources and flexibility to meet the needs of their students and classrooms – from lowering class sizes, hiring new counselors, investing in technology, or providing other needed programs and services.
+More Funding for Every School – The Governor’s budget follows through on his commitment to increase school funding every year he is governor: no excuses, no exceptions.
+It would increase the per-pupil funding formula to $5,948 by 2017, providing more funding for every school.
+These funds would give local districts the flexibility to meet the needs of their students and classrooms – from lowering class sizes, hiring new counselors, investing in technology, or providing other need programs and services.

 Job Creation and Broadband Expansion – The Governor’s budget proposal would make new investments in broadband expansion, and initiatives to train Minnesota’s workforce for good-paying careers.